Orange Harvest

 Orange Harvest was an ESM receiver fitted to marine patrol Avro Shackletons during the Cold War.

 Orange Harvest was an S band and X band radar warning receiver, capable of giving a directional bearing to surface ships or submarines that were transmitting radar emissions.
 Although less precise than the Shackleton's main ASV.21 search radar, it could give a greater detection range, provided that the target was emitting.
 As a passive system, it also had the advantage that it did not betray the aircraft's presence to its target.
+It has been described as, "Probably the most under-rated, and under-used, equipment on board".

 A particular target would be the I band RLK-101 Albatros (NATO Snoop Tray) and MRK-50 Snoop Pair radars used by the early Soviet nuclear submarines.
 As these boats could now run continually submerged, without even needing to snorkel, they were increasingly difficult to detect by previous methods, such as Autolycus or search radar.

 Electrically there were two quite separate systems: wide- and narrow band, but sharing the same external antenna housing.
 The wide band receiver was made by Rank in Plymouth.
 The wide band aerial components consisted of four "windows" set at 90% to each other.
 The "windows" were located between the flanges of the aerial.
 The narrow band aerial was an omni-directional unit located at the very top of the aerial under a black cover.
 Heating was an integral part of the aerial to prevent build up of ice.
 The narrow band receiver derived from an early ELINT receiver called 'Breton', developed in Comets by 51 Squadron.